 The beginning of the temperance movement in the U.S. is easy to understand.
-The American Revolution, urbanization and other changes were associated with social and economic problems.
+The American Revolution, urbanization and other changes caused social and economic problems.
 These problems emerged along with increasing alcohol abuse.
-But many people believed that alcohol consumption caused these societal problems.
+As a result, many people thought that alcohol abuse caused these societal problems.

 This page is part of a series: Alcohol in America

 - Alcohol in Colonial America

 - Alcohol in Early America: Changing Views

 - Beginning of the Temperance Movement in the U.S.

 - Temperance Beliefs & Temperance Teachings

 - Scientific Temperance Instruction was Evaluated by Educators

 - The Noble Experiment of Prohibition in the U.S.

 So people began seeking a solution for drinking problems.
 One suggestion had come from Dr. Benjamin Rush.
 He had argued that alcohol abuse was harmful to health.1 His views helped the beginning of the temperance movement.